 Another particularly good article is "Who Can Name the Bigger Number?".
 Please read this article ASAP as well, submit a couple of paragraphs describing what new or surprising things you learned from this article.

 Another fascinating video that you should watch soon is "Powers of Ten", which presents a wonderful visual depiction of the power of exponentials, in terms of the scale of the physical universe.
 Also play with the related interactive app Scale of the Universe (which is also available as an iPhone app).
 Please watch these three videos (and app) ASAP (and please submit your feedback using the CS6160 submission form, i.e. a couple of paragraphs describing what new / surprising things you learned from each).

-I also included on that CS Readings Web page some links to good Wikipedia articles on various topics relevant to this course, as well as links to several good books.
-For example, a good classic (and easy to read) tutorial book on problem solving is Polya's "How to Solve It" (also available as a PDF here).
-Another great easy-reading fun book on infinities and other deep and subtle mathematical concepts is Rucker's "Infinity and the Mind".
-I highly encourage everyone to read these two books.
-(These two books are probably one of the best ways to spend ten bucks that I can think of.)
+I also included on the CS Readings Web page links to good Wikipedia articles on various topics relevant to this course, as well as links to several interesting books.
+For example, an excellent classic (and easy to read) tutorial book on problem solving is Polya's "How to Solve It" (also available as a searchable PDF here).
+Please read this book ASAP (it is on the required reading list for this course).

 I hope that you enjoy the above materials and resources as much as I do!

-I look forward to sharing with all of you a fascinating journey of discovery, insights, and problem solving!
+We look forward to sharing with all of you a fascinating journey of discovery, insights, and problem solving!